Bonds vs Stocks: Understanding the Difference

 • U.S. Treasury Bonds are issued by the Department of the Treasury and backed by the full faith and credit of the U.S. government.

-Comparing Stocks and Bonds
+Key Differences Between Stocks and Bonds

 Stocks and bonds perform different roles in a portfolio.
 Here are some of the attributes of equities:

-Inverse Performance of Stocks and Bonds
+Liquidity of Stocks vs Bonds

+Stocks and bonds tend to have inversely-correlated performances.
+This means that generally, when stock prices are high, bond prices are low, and vice versa.
 But interest also plays a role in the value of bonds within a portfolio.
-For example, in a historically low-interest rate environment like the one we’re in now, the value of bonds is a topic of discussion among investors.
+For example, in a low-interest rate environment, the value of bonds is a topic of discussion among investors.

 If you buy a bond when interest rates are low and then interest rates rise, your bond will likely fall in value because investors expect a higher interest rate than what you originally received.
 To incentivize them to buy your bond, you have to lower the price.

-Conversely, if an investor buys a bond when interest rates are high and then interest rates go lower, the investor can likely sell your bond for a higher price than where you purchased it.
-Prices and interest rates tend to go different ways — higher interest rates result in lower bond prices and lower interest rates result in higher bond prices.
+Conversely, if an investor buys a bond when interest rates are high and then interest rates go lower, the investor can likely sell your bond for a higher price than when you purchased it.
+Prices and interest rates tend to go different ways – higher interest rates result in lower bond prices and lower interest rates result in higher bond prices.

 Conventional wisdom has been that bonds provide portfolio diversification as well as providing stability against stock market performance.
 In general, investors may start with a lower percentage of bonds when they’re younger, because they have plenty of time to make up losses if the stock market were to drop.